MinuMThomas/music-hackathon/README.md

 ### Frameworks and Libraries

 - [Am I Responsive?](http://ami.responsivedesign.is/) was used to create the mock ups.
-- [Font Awesome](https://fontawesome.com/) was used for button icons.
 - Git was used for version control ad to push code to GitHub.
 - [GitHub](https://github.com/) was used to store the repository.
 - [GitPod](https://www.gitpod.io/) was used as the IDE to develop the project.